Case Studies

 3. Operations.

-Basically, Bird uses rewards, discounts, and other game-like elements to achieve both their own goals and those of their collaborators, like city authorities for instance.
-In addition, the Bird gamification & loyalty features will help optimize operations by improving fleet management and making parking in mandatory bays easier.
-In turn, this increases loyalty and engagement – and makes Bird more profitable!
+Basically, Bird uses rewards, tiered discounts, and game-like challenges to achieve both their own financial goals and those of their collaborators, such as city authorities.
+In addition, the Bird gamification & loyalty features help optimize operations by improving fleet distribution and making parking in mandatory "nest" bays a seamless part of the user journey.
+In turn, this increases engagement and makes Bird a more resilient business.

 5 examples of Bird gamification & loyalty features